AdobeDocs/experience-manager-core-components.en/help/email/components/segmentation.md

 ## Select Panel {#select-panel}

-The content author can use the **Select Panel** option on the component toolbar to change to a different segment for editing as well as to easily rearrange the order of the segments.
+The content author can use the **Select Panel** option on the component toolbar to change to a different segment for editing as well as to easily rearrange the segments.

 ![Select panel icon](/help/email/assets/select-panel-icon.png)